Islandia, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.2 sqmi, all land.

-Honeysuckle Pond, in Suffolk County's Lakeland Park, lies within the confines of the Village and should therefore be included in its geographic makeup.
+Honeysuckle Pond and portions of the Connetquot River – both located within the Suffolk County-operated Lakeland Park – lie within the confines of the village and are thus included in its geographic makeup.
 In the latter half of 2016 and the majority of 2017, the pond was virtually nonexistent, reduced to a muddy puddle devoid of wildlife.

-Islandia straddles the Long Island Expressway and is near the geographic center of Long Island.
-It has no central business district, although it is home to the Islandia Center, which has a Walmart and Dave & Buster's.
+The Long Island Expressway (I-495) passes through the northern half of the village, and it is near the geographic center of Long Island.
+It has no central business district.